-Dr. James Fadiman, PhD is often referred to as the initiator of scientific research on microdosing.
-Since 2010, he has been collecting reports from thousands of people who have tried microdosing since 2010.
-Many of them followed his suggested microdosing routine of one day on, two days off protocol is now known as the Fadiman protocol).
-Many of them shared how they overcame their insecurities, anxiety, depression and stress, but also migraines, cluster headaches and menstrual complaints.
-Seven years later, Dr. Fadiman is convinced that microdosing can have enormous medical benefits, and hardly any risks.
-But will the established scientific order also take these findings from citizen science seriously?
+Dr. James Fadiman is known as the “Father of Microdosing” for pioneering scientific studies on microdosing.
+He’s been collecting reports from thousands of people who have tried microdosing since 2010.
+Many of them followed his suggested microdosing routine of one day on, two days off—coined the Fadiman Protocol.
+Many of them shared how they overcame their insecurities, anxiety, depression, and stress, as well as migraines, cluster headaches, and menstrual complaints.
+Dr. James Fadiman is convinced that microdosing can have enormous psychological and health benefits while hardly having any risks.

-In 1966, Fadiman published a study, which is still considered to be a milestone in research into hallucinogenic drugs.
-The research is called ‘Psychedelics in problem-solving experiment’ and it focuses on the positive influence of LSD on creativity.
-You probably knew about it if you’ve ever read an article about microdosing, as James Fadiman is quoted in almost each of them.

-Dr. Fadiman also early recognized the benefits of psychedelic in high dosages and their induced experiences, provided that they are experienced in a safe manner and in an optimal setting.
+In 1966, Dr. James Fadiman published a study, which is still considered to be a milestone in research into hallucinogenic drugs.
+The research is called ‘Psychedelics in the problem-solving experiment,’ and it focuses on the positive influence of LSD on creativity.
+He was one of the early explorers that recognized the benefits of psychedelic in high dosages and their induced experiences, provided that they’re done safely and in an optimal setting.
 Unfortunately, shortly after, the FDA banned all research into psychedelics.

 Albert Hofmann (the inventor of LSD) used to microdose while taking walks in the woods and experienced great benefits.
 Robert Forte knew about Albert’s consumption of the tiny amounts of psychedelics and was made Fadiman aware of this practice.
-In 2011, Fadiman wrote the book “The Psychedelic Explorer’s Guide: Safe, Therapeutic, and Sacred Journeys” (2011).
-In this book he devoted a chapter to microdosing.
-Fadiman is a strong proponent of “set & setting” when it comes to a psychedelic experience.
-The advantage of microdosing is that you don’t need a “set & setting” but can build in microdosing—without any risk— into your daily life.
+In 2011, Fadiman wrote the book “The Psychedelic Explorer’s Guide: Safe, Therapeutic, and Sacred Journeys,” in which he devoted an entire chapter to microdosing.
+Fadiman is a strong proponent of “set & setting” for a high-dose psychedelic experience.
+However, he believes the advantage of microdosing is that you don’t need a “set & setting” but can build in microdosing—without any risk— into your daily life.
 This was the first publication on this subject.
 It caught the attention of psychonauts and other curious people, including many IT-ers and influential Silicon Valley entrepreneurs.

-To know what effect microdosing has on users, field research is much better than clinical trials.
-“You’re dealing with people who are in the context of their daily lives.
-They have no interest in a particular scientific outcome and can therefore focus purely on the benefits it brings to them.
-Clinical trials are useful if you want to make this medically accessible.
+He claims to know what effect microdosing, field research is much better than clinical trials because we’re dealing with people in the context of their daily lives.
+They have no interest in a particular scientific outcome and can therefore focus purely on the benefits it brings them.
+However, he believes that clinical trials are helpful if you want to make this medically accessible.
 Testing microdosing in a traditional clinical setting, with double-blind trials and placebos, would bring microdosing one step closer to be approved to treat various medical conditions.
 Learn more about Fadiman’s work and the current state of microdosing via these podcasts: